+Course Description:

-Course Description: Dental Rounds consist of student-driven, case-based presentations that are both multidisciplinary, and clinically relevant.
-Students relate concepts learned in the basic sciences, oral medicine and pathology, general pathology and physiology to clinical dental correlates and comprehensive treatment planning.
+Dental Rounds consist of student-driven, case-based presentations that are both multidisciplinary and clinically relevant.
+Students relate concepts learned in the basic sciences, oral medicine and pathology, general pathology, and physiology to clinical dental correlates and comprehensive treatment planning.
 Rounds course requirements provide an opportunity for students to develop critical thinking and problem-solving skills while expanding their dental knowledge base.

-In the process of clinical decision-making to address a specific clinical problem, students balance: 1) scientific evidence, 2) expertise of consulting clinicians, and 3) patient wants/needs/preferences.
+In the process of clinical decision-making to address a specific clinical problem, students balance scientific evidence, expertise of consulting clinicians, and patient wants/needs/beliefs.
 Students also consider the lay literature/popular media that plays a role in the patient's health literacy.
-Students assess evidence strength and validity, its applicability to the specific patient, and its role in clinical decision-making.
+Students determine evidence strength, its applicability to the specific patient, and its role in clinical decision-making.
 Students communicate the recommendations and their basis on both the professional, and patient levels.

-D3 students are responsible for their assigned evidence based (PICO) aspect of the case, and work as a member of the integrated D1-D4 team.
-Course Objectives: Each student will: 1.
-Consult with assigned specialist faculty to assist with the tasks described below.
-Download Presenter Checklist / Specialist Consult Form from the Rounds Website. a.
-Note that some specialists are participating on a 'consult only' basis and will not be able to attend the presentation.
-These individuals will work with the D3 and D4 team members in advance and provide information to facilitate discussion. b.
-Teams working with one of the new disciplines, see the Course Director prior to contacting Specialist. c.
-On the occasion that a specialist is not available, work with the Course Director and Group Leader.
-2. Formulate an evidence based (PICO) question related to the clinical case.
-3. Complete a literature search using clear MeSH terminology.
-4. Weigh and critically appraise evidence for validity and use.
-5. Distinguish between journal publication types.
-6. Identify the study design of a journal article.
-7. Present information in an effective manner in an oral presentation, as well as in written form.
+D4 Responsibilities:

+- 1) Case selection and presentation, formulation of the clinical question. - 2) Leadership of the D1-D4 student team. - 3) From the D3's findings and clinical bottom line, the D4 will formulate recommendations addressing the clinical problem.
+The D4 will weigh the evidence, balancing its applicability to the patient, experience of the faculty clinicians, and the wants/needs of the patient. - 4) The D4 will express the resulting recommendations at the level of the patient.

+Course Objectives:

+Each student will:

+- 1. Select a clinically relevant case of reasonable scope that examines a dental issue in a specific patient population. - 2.
+In an otherwise straightforward case, to enhance the educational experience, the D4 & D3 students are encouraged to work together in applying a "what-if" scenario, introducing a complicating factor that may affect the approach to addressing the clinical problem.
+This can involve any discipline, but note that Collaborative Care, Special Needs, and Special Topics/Emerging Trends disciplines broaden the scope of issues relevant to oral health care access and delivery that can be explored. - 3.
+Identify the study design of a journal article. - 4.
+Distinguish between journal publication types. - 5.
+Lead a vertical team in deconstruction of a clinical case to generate a clinical case question, PICO question, pathology question and basic science question. - 6.
+Collect and document complete medical and dental history, diagnostic data. - 7.
+Present information in an effective manner in an oral presentation, as well as in written form.
 Communicate clearly, use appropriate terminology, and use illustrations effectively.
-Cite scholarly references for both written summary and oral presentation slides.
-8. Answer questions effectively by providing an appropriate response with supporting evidence/data.
-9. Demonstrate an in-depth knowledge of the specific subject matter (comprehensiveness, address key issues, include scholarly references, explain concepts clearly).

-10. Participate in discussions effectively providing an appropriate response with supporting data/evidence.

-11. Interact in a professional manner with team members, faculty, and administrators to meet assigned objectives.
+Cite scholarly references for both written

+- summary and oral presentation slides.
+Be familiar with health-related information sources accessed by their patient and/or general public. - 8.
+Answer questions effectively by providing an appropriate response with supporting evidence/data. - 9.
+Demonstrate an in-depth knowledge of the specific subject matter (comprehensiveness, address key issues, include scholarly references, explain concepts clearly, supplement text with illustrations to communicate content). - 10.
+Participate in discussions effectively providing an appropriate response with supporting data/evidence. - 11.
+Interact in a professional manner with team members, faculty, and administrators to meet assigned objectives.

+Competencies:

-Competencies: This course addresses the following Marquette University School of Dentistry competencies:
+This course addresses the following Marquette University School of Dentistry competencies: